 Frequently asked questions.

-Does the Scope replace the need for snowpits?
+Does the Snow Scope Probe replace the need for snowpits?

 No, although it could reduce the number of pits you dig, and make recording data from the pits you do dig faster.